Walifmamu/Modern-Ecommerce-Platforms/README.md

 - Opn Payments is a WordPress plugin designed specifically for WooCommerce.
 The plugin adds support for Opn Payments Payment Gateway's payment methods to WooCommerce.

-- Akismet Anti-Spam: Spam Protection   Used by millions, Akismet is quite possibly the best way in the world to protect your blog from spam.
-Akismet anti spam keeps your site protected even while you sleep.
-To get started: activate the Akismet plugin and then go to your Akismet Settings page to set up your API key.

 - PeproDev WooCommerce Receipt Uploader     Upload Receipt for Any Payment method in WooCommerce.
 Customers will Upload the receipt (image/pdf) and Shop Managers will approve/reject it manually
 Upload Receipt for Any Payment method in WooCommerce.
 Customers will Upload the receipt (image/pdf) and Shop Managers will approve/reject it manually